-Policy Reference Policy Aim e SEA Торі с Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape which can be difficult to mitigate against.
-NE2: Regional Scenic Areas To retain and preserve the special nature of the landscape character and scenic interest of these areas Х 0 + 0 0 0 0 X 0 + This policy provides some protection for RSAs as wider areas of open space and their important landscape character.
+Policy Reference Policy Aim e SEA Торі С Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape will be mitigated through the implementation of other policies including Overarching Policies.
+NE2: Regional Scenic Areas To retain and preserve the special nature of the landscape character and scenic interest of these areas X 0 + 0 0 0 0 X 0 + This policy provides some protection for RSAs as wider areas of open space and their important landscape character.
 However, in protecting these areas, they could inhibit the development of visually prominent renewable energy sources such as wind turbines which can be difficult to mitigate against.
+UPDATE: Negative impacts resulting from this policy will be mitigated through the implementation of other policies including Overarching Policies.
 NE3: Sites of International Importance for Biodiversity To protect the integrity of these sites Х + 0 0 0 0 0 0 0 0 This policy is about the specific stated biodiversity/nature conservation interests of the site and rules out significant adverse effects relative to the specific nature conservation interests.
-NE4: Species of International Importance To protect populations of European species Х + 0 0 0 0 0 0 0 0 This policy is about the specific stated nature conservation interests of the site and rules out significant adverse effects relative to the specific nature conservation interests.
-NE5: Sites of National Importance for Biodiversity and Geodiversity To protect the integrity of these sites Х + 0 0 0 0 0 0 0 0 This policy is about the specific stated nature conservation and geodiversity interests of the site and rules out significant adverse effects relative to the specific nature conservation interests.
-NE6: Forestry and Woodland To ensure that in determining forestry proposals, Forestry Х + + 0 0 0 0 + + + This policy encourages a mix of trees and habitats within new planting schemes to aid
+NE4: Species of International Importance To protect populations of European species X + 0 0 0 0 0 0 0 0 This policy is about the specific stated nature conservation interests of the site and rules out significant adverse effects relative to the specific nature conservation interests.
+NE5: Sites of National Importance for Biodiversity and Geodiversity To protect the integrity of these sites X + 0 0 0 0 0 0 0 0 This policy is about the specific stated nature conservation and geodiversity interests of the site and rules out significant adverse effects relative to the specific

-Policy Reference Policy Aim е SEA Торі с Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape Commission Scotland are made aware where other interests may be adversely affected biodiversity and landscape setting whilst encouraging recreational uses in commercial forests.
-NE9: Undeveloped Coast Protect undeveloped coast from development unless there is no alternative and there would not be adverse environmental or flood risk effects. x + 0 + + 0 + 0 0 + The policy ensures that issues such as coastal erosion and flood risk are fully considered in development proposals coming forward in coastal areas.
-NE10: Erosion and Coastal Protection To ensure that any coastal defence works do not have material wider adverse effects in terms of coastal erosion or nature conservation. х + 0 + 0 0 0 + 0 0 The policy ensures that nature conservation interests are not impacted by coastal defence works whose purpose is to reduce coastal erosion and impacts of sea level changes.
-NE11: Supporting the Water Environment In support of the Solway- Tweed River Basin Management Plan avoid deterioration in waterbody status, and where possible and appropriate secure improvement.
-X + + 0 + 0 0 0 0 0 This policy ensures that development protects and enhances the state of the water environment including the natural heritage interests they support.
-The policy also protects against adverse impacts on the quality of drinking water and the impacts this could have on public health NE12: Protection of Water Margins In support of the Solway- Tweed River Basin Management Plan Х + + + + 0 0 0 0 + The policy ensures consideration of natural heritage interests, areas of open space and impacts on landscape setting in
+Policy Reference Policy Aim e SEA Торі С Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape NEO E - nature conservation interests.
+NE6: Forestry and Woodland To ensure that in determining forestry proposals, Forestry Commission Scotland are made aware where other interests may be adversely affected X + + 0 0 0 0 + + + This policy encourages a mix of trees and habitats within new planting schemes to aid biodiversity and landscape setting whilst encouraging recreational uses in commercial forests.
+NE9: Undeveloped Coast Protect undeveloped coast from development unless there is no alternative and there would not be adverse environmental or flood risk effects.
+X + 0 + + 0 + 0 0 + The policy ensures that issues such as coastal erosion and flood risk are fully considered in development proposals coming forward in coastal areas.
+NE10: Erosion and Coastal Protection To ensure that any coastal defence works do not have material wider adverse effects in terms of coastal erosion or nature conservation.
+X + 0 + 0 0 0 + 0 0 The policy ensures that nature conservation interests are not impacted by coastal defence works whose purpose is to reduce coastal erosion and impacts of sea level changes.
+NE11: Supporting the Water Environment In support of the Solway- Tweed River Basin Management Plan avoid deterioration in waterbody status, and where possible and appropriate secure X + + 0 + 0 0 0 0 0 This policy ensures that development protects and enhances the state of the water environment including the natural heritage interests they support.
+The policy also protects against adverse impacts on the quality of drinking water and the impacts this could have on public health